 Follow the path to the second room.
 You may take either the left or right path, but the right path feels better to me.
 Your mileage may vary.
 Once in the second room, pick up the chest on the right side with a Life.

-Enter the nearby room and collect the Charm (harp) from the chest, return to the main room, take the secret passage, and then make your way to Antlion's Nest and engage Antlion.
+At some point, enter the nearby room and collect the Charm (harp) from the chest.
+(You can do this either before or after the Antlion fight.
+If you're using a step route, follow its guidance.)
+Either way, take the secret passage and make your way to Antlion's Nest to engage Antlion.

 Walk out of the cave, board the hovercraft, and return to Kaipo, making sure to park directly to the left of the town.